jxav22/MSA-2022-Phase-2/2. Backend/UselessApi/Readme.md

 You can get a random inspirational quote, to help you think of better thoughts.

 ## FREQUENTLY ASKED QUESTIONS:
-### Is there one ontroller that implements CRUB operations?
+### Is there one ontroller that implements CRUD operations?
 Yes, see MemoryController.cs

 ### Does it make a call to another Api?